Deciphering the global production network from cross-border firm transactions: Results

-While there are many distinct approaches to community detection suited to different applications \citep{fortunato2010community}, in our case, we employ a multi-scale algorithm based on random walkers on a network \citep{delvenne2010stability}.
-Essentially, as the walkers roam on the network, jumping from node to node based on probabilities derived from the directed edge weights, we detect larger and larger clusters with strong internal connectivity.
-Hence, as 'time' goes on, the algorithm detects fewer but larger communities.
-We can learn from this process: as the algorithm effectively 'forces' communities to merge into larger clusters, the 'time' at which they merge (or refuse to merge) is highly informative about their relative inter-connectivity.
+While there are many distinct approaches to community detection suited to different applications \cite{fortunato2010community}, in our case, we employ a multi-scale algorithm based on random walkers on a network \cite{delvenne2010stability}.
+As walkers roam on the network, jumping from node to node based on probabilities derived from the directed edge weights, the algorithm detects larger and larger clusters.
+Hence, as 'time' increases, the algorithm typically detects fewer but larger communities.
+We can learn from this process: as the algorithm effectively 'forces' communities to merge into larger clusters (although this process is not strictly hierarchical), the 'time' at which they merge (or refuse to merge) is highly informative about their relative inter-connectivity.
 In other words, those that merge earlier are more connected, but those that remain unmerged for longer times are more isolated and disconnected from the wider network.

-Here, shown in Figure 3 C-E, we show three network partitions into communities at three distinct 'times' (see SI for more details and further analysis).
+Here, in Figure 3 C-E, we show three node partitions corresponding to three distinct 'times' or scales (see SI Figure S3 for more details and further analysis).
 The merging process suggests that textiles is highly isolated in the sense that it remains unmerged across all three partitions shown.
 We find that initially (Figure 3 C) machinery is split across two clusters - one focused on electrical goods and the other on metal-based tools (and metals themselves).
-We observe that over time, food merges with plastics and then chemicals, and both machinery clusters merge.
-Then, these two groupings merge - but textiles and some other small clusters (musical products, watches, and art) remain unmerged signifying their isolation.
+As the algorithm detects larger clusters over longer times, food merges with plastics and then chemicals, and both machinery clusters merge.
+Then, these two groupings merge - but textiles and some other small clusters (musical products, watches, and art) remain unmerged and are thus highly isolated with weak connectivity to the wider network.
 Overall, we find that the product network is broadly segregated into three main clusters representing machinery and metals, chemicals and food, and textiles.

+\textbf{European industrial nations and China dominate critical intermediate products, while industrial complexity is correlated with embeddedness in densely connected supply chains.} Beyond the wider network structure, identifying key nodes in the network, whether they be important chokepoints or critical inputs, is key for a better understanding of leverage, resilience, and systemic risk \cite{farrell2019weaponized}.